-Grief from the death of a friend, including when a romantic relationship was involved, or close family member can dominate children's lives in the immediate aftermath of the loss, causing disinterest in engaging in previously enjoyed activities, compromising peer relationships, interfering with the ability to concentrate and learn, causing regressive or risk-taking behavior (such as substance use or premature sexual behavior), or creating a challenge to healthy social and emotional development.
-But with time and adequate support, grieving children learn that their lives in the absence of the deceased, although permanently altered, nonetheless, can be meaningful and increasingly characterized by moments of satisfaction and joy.
+Grief from the death of a close family member or friend can dominate children's lives in the immediate aftermath of the loss, causing disinterest in engaging in previously enjoyed activities, compromising peer relationships, interfering with the ability to concentrate and learn, causing regressive or risk-taking behavior, or creating a challenge to healthy social and emotional development.
+But with time and adequate support, grieving children learn that their lives in the absence of the deceased, although permanently altered, nonetheless can be meaningful and increasingly characterized by moments of satisfaction and joy.
 Children who instead experience complicated mourning may fail to show such adjustment over time.28 They may experience difficulty with daily functioning at school or at home that persists months after the death.
 They may become preoccupied with thoughts about the deceased or develop nonadaptive behaviors, such as tobacco, alcohol, or other substance use; promiscuous sexual behavior; or delinquent or other risky behaviors.
-They may show deep or sustained sadness or depression.
-Referral for counseling or consultation with a qualified child mental health provider should be considered for complicated mourning and should be obtained immediately if children are perceived to be at risk for self-harm or harm to others.
+Referral for counseling is particularly important in this context.
+More immediate or urgent referral is indicated if children show deep or sustained sadness or depression, especially if they are perceived to be at risk of suicidal behavior.